Jeffrey0312/CAB302-Software-Development-Prac/README.md

 Keep running ant after each step.
 You should see the same error message up until step 8.
 If you see something different then there is likely a syntax error with your XML that you will need to fix.

 As an extra step, so that we will be get correct syntax highlighting from within IntelliJ, and so we can run the build file from within IntelliJ at all, we want to tell IntelliJ to use our Ant, rather than the bundled one.
 Right-click `build.xml` from within IntelliJ and choose the option 'Add as Ant Build File'.
 This will cause the 'Ant Build' frame to appear on the side (if it doesn't expand automatically, you may have to click 'Ant Build' to get it to expand.
 It should show a single Ant project named `prac10`.
 Right-click on this project and click 'Properties'.
 This will open up a new window.
 Within this window, click the 'Execution' tab, then tell it to 'Use custom Ant'.
 In the next window, click to add a new Ant install, then navigate to the directory where you installed Ant and add it.
-Select this Ant install (it should be version 1.10.5 or later), then click OK to go back to IntelliJ.
+Select this Ant install, then click OK to go back to IntelliJ.
 You should now be able to run each step either from the command-line or from within IntelliJ.

 2) Create a property called `base` with a `value` of `artifacts`, meaning that it will sit below the basedir specified above.
 This is a working target directory.
 At this point you should also create a property for a working directory for test